-49. The GM vaccine is derived from Bordetella pertussis (Tohama I strain).
+- 49. The GM vaccine is derived from Bordetella pertussis (Tohama I strain).
 B. pertussis is a member of the genus Bordetella in the Alcaligenaceae family and is classified as a Risk Group 2 microorganism (Standards Australia/New Zealand, 2010).
 The characteristics of the parent organism provide a baseline for comparing the potential for harm from dealings with the GM vaccine.
-As such, the relevant biological properties of B. pertussis will be discussed here.

-50. The bacteria Bordetella have been classified into nine species (B. pertussis, B. parapertussis, B.bronchiseptica, B. petrii, B. avium, B. holmesii, B. hinzii, B. trematum, B. ansorpii) (Park et al., 2012).
+As such, the relevant biological properties of B. pertussis will be discussed here. - 50.
+The bacteria Bordetella have been classified into nine species (B. pertussis, B. parapertussis, B. bronchiseptica, B. petrii, B. avium, B. holmesii, B. hinzii, B. trematum, B. ansorpii) (Park et al., 2012).
 The classical or mammalian Bordetellae are B. pertussis, B. parapertussis and B. bronchiseptica.
 Bioinformatics studies have suggested that B. pertussis and B. parapertussis have evolved from B. bronchiseptica through large scale gene loss or inactivation resulting in human host specificity (Parkhill et al., 2003).
-B. pertussis is a strict human pathogen and no natural animal reservoirs have been currently identified (Locht, 2016).

-51. B. pertussis is a small, gram-negative, encapsulated, coccobacilli with outer pili that does not produce spores (Public Health Agency of Canada, 2010).
-To date, B. pertussis is not known to contain any plasmid(s) or integrate into a host's genome.

-52. To date, thirteen strains of B. pertussis have been isolated and sequenced (Tohama I, CS, B0558, B1193, B1831, B1834, B1917, B1920, 12822, MO149, D445, Bbr77, 18323) (Park et al., 2012).
+B. pertussis is a strict human pathogen and no natural animal reservoirs have been currently identified (Locht, 2016). - 51.
+B. pertussis is a small, gram-negative, encapsulated, coccobacilli with outer pili that does not produce spores (Public Health Agency of Canada, 2010).
+To date, B. pertussis is not known to integrate into a host's genome.
+Although, it is generally accepted that B. pertussis does not contain naturally occurring plasmids one study has described a naturally occurring plasmid in B. pertussis (pBP136) (Kamachi et al., 2006).
+However, B. pertussis (pBP136) did not contain any mobile elements (i.e. genes that mediate movement of DNA within genomes) and accessory genes (i.e. genes that can encode particular traits such as antibiotic resistance) (Kamachi et al., 2006).
+Hence, limiting any plasmid mediated transfer of genetic material to other bacteria. - 52.
+To date, thirteen strains of B. pertussis have been isolated and sequenced (Tohama I, CS, B0558, B1193, B1831, B1834, B1917, B1920, 12822, MO149, D445, Bbr77, 18323) (Park et al., 2012).
 The Tohama I strain was isolated from a patient in Japan in 1954 and is the basis of the current vaccine used in Australia (Heikkinen et al., 2007; Park et al., 2012).
 It is one of the first strains to be sequenced and used widely in laboratory studies (Parkhill et al., 2003).
 The Tohama I strain is also used as a reference strain to compare different strains of B. pertussis isolated from patients (Arnal et al., 2015; Bouchez et al., 2018).
 The parent strain of the GMO (Tohama I strain) is resistant to streptomycin and nalidixic acid (Mielcarek et al., 2006).